ranguard/www-leo-cuckoo-org/root/projects/index.md

 ### MighTyV.com (defunct)

 Leon Brocard and I entered the BBC Backstage competition and Won!
-The results of our hard work can be seen at <a href="https://web.archive.org/web/20140215235448/http://www.mightyv.com/">http://www.mightyv.com/ (wayback)</a>.
+The results of our hard work can be seen at [http://www.mightyv.com/ (wayback)](https://web.archive.org/web/20140215235448/http://www.mightyv.com/).
 Make sure to check out the 'about' page to see all the features it has.
-Leon and I did a talk at the 2005 London Perl Workshop about MighTyV.com, you can <a href="mightyv.pdf">Download a PDF of the presentation</a>.
+Leon and I did a talk at the 2005 London Perl Workshop about MighTyV.com, you can view our [presentation](mightyv.pdf)

 ### Just Amazing Cards - iOS greeting card app (defunct)